 - arranging for a personal assistant (PA) to help you attend local classes, go swimming, or be a volunteer helping others

 You can choose whether you would prefer to get support from a service provider such as a voluntary organisation, care agency, the council or by employing Personal Assistants, or a combination of both.

 Personalisation and Self-Directed Support has already improved outcomes and increased choices for people in North Ayrshire, such as Marie and Colin (PDF, 420kb).

 We have produced a range of factsheets and a glossary of terms (PDF, 30kb) to provide more information about Personalisation and Self-Directed Support

-If you would like further information on how Self-Directed Support could work for you visit the Self-Directed Support Scotland website where you can find a user’s guide to Self-Directed Support.
+If you would like further information on how Self-Directed Support could work for you visit the Self-Directed Support Scotland website where you can find a National guide for service users.

 How will we deliver Personalisation and Self-Directed Support?

 North Ayrshire Council has developed a Personalisation Strategy.

 Regulations from the Scottish Government following the Self-Directed Support (Scotland) Bill will include any proposals for training, development and implementation of the Self-Directed Support Bill.

 The Care & Support North Ayrshire website – careNA – allows you to find out what services are available in your area to help you make the most of Self-Directed Support.